Guide for International Students: International Standardized Tests

 Graduate Standardized Tests

-For graduate students, international standardized tests differ based on your specific degree program.
+For graduate students, exams will differ based on your specific degree program.
 The Graduate Record Examinations (GRE) and the Graduate Management Admission Test (GMAT) are the most common standardized tests for graduate students.

-If you choose more advanced specializations, you may need to take other international standardized tests.
-These tests are meant to measure if you have the fundamental knowledge necessary to begin studying the advanced concepts that will be the focus of your graduate degree program.
+If you choose more advanced specializations, you may need to take additional exams.
+These are meant to measure if you have the fundamental knowledge necessary to begin studying the advanced concepts that will be the focus of your graduate degree program.

 GRE Testing